flightcontrol40/CS-383-Project/Docs/presentations/mvp_planning.md

 * Towers that do damage to enemies
 * Enemies can hurt the player
 * win/lose screen
-* Each element can be distiguished from another
+* Each element can be distinguished from another
 	* elements like towers and enemies can be rectangles, but the player needs to be able to distinguish between the two

 ## Nice to haves: